Short Drop Cave–Gavel Pot system

 Short Drop Cave and Gavel Pot are different entrances into the same cave system on Leck Fell, in Lancashire, England.
-The main top entrance, Short Drop Cave, is a small hole in a fenced off shakehole near the main stream sink; Gavel Pot, a window into the system, is a large fenced shakehole some 40 m deep requiring tackle to descend.
-There are two other smaller entrances into Short Drop Cave.
-At its base the system links via a sump with Lost Johns' Cave, and is part of the Three Counties System, an 87 km cave system which spans the borders of Cumbria, Lancashire, and North Yorkshire.
+The main top entrance, Short Drop Cave, is a small hole in a fenced-off shakehole near the main stream sink.
+Gavel Pot, a window into the system, is a large fenced shakehole some 40 m deep, requiring tackle to descend.
+Two other smaller entrances also lead into Short Drop Cave.
+At its base, the system links via a sump with Lost Johns' Cave and is part of the Three Counties System, an 87 km cave system that spans the borders of Cumbria, Lancashire, and North Yorkshire.

 Description

 The main entrance into Short Cave is at the end of a shallow valley where a small hole drops into a stream passage.
-Upstream leads to a canal passage which becomes too tight, although an excavated squeeze on the right before the end leads to the Coal Hole entrance.
+Upstream leads to a canal passage that becomes too tight, and an excavated squeeze on the right, before the end, leads to the Coal Hole entrance.
 Downstream, 100 m of mainly low passage leads to an oxbow with a larger passage arriving from Rift Entrance.
-A long awkward inlet passage called Masochist Passage can be followed to the north-east for some 300 m almost up to the Rumbling Hole stream sinks, and an old high level route named Ancient Highway loops back to the main route.
+A long awkward inlet passage called Masochist Passage can be followed to the northeast for some 300 m almost up to the Rumbling Hole stream sinks, and an old high level route named Ancient Highway loops back to the main route.